IDAES/idaes-ext/doc/build.md

 ## Build Environments

-On Windows, except for one exception noted below the git Bash shell can be used.
+On Windows, except for one exception noted below, the git Bash shell can be used.

 ### CoinHSL